-While a compost bin is not necessary for decomposition of yard debris, it does make the process more efficient and helps to organize the materials.
+While a compost bin is not necessary for decomposition of food and yard debris, it does make the process more efficient and helps to organize the materials.
 There are a variety of bins that can be bought or made.
-The Master Composters have found these to be among more efficient:
+The Spokane County Master Composters/Recyclers have found the following to be among the most efficient:

 - Wire Mesh Compost Bins